Get money-saving tips in your inbox.

 Does my guest driver have to meet any requirements?

-To meet the coverage requirements, your guest driver will need to have a valid Canadian driver's licence.
-The guest driver also must have your expressed permission to drive the vehicle, whether through a written or verbal agreement.
-The driver also must not be committing a criminal offence or engaging in a prohibited activity while driving, such as racing.
+The driver must adhere to all provincial and territorial driving laws, and not be committing a criminal offence or engaging in a prohibited activity while driving, such as racing.
 Be sure that a guest driver has access to your proof of insurance in case they are in a collision or are pulled over.

 Will my insurance go up if a guest driver gets into a collision?

-If the driver of your vehicle is in an at-fault collision, don't be surprised to see your rate go up.
-Although you weren't behind the wheel, your decision to lend your car to a driver makes you a higher risk in the eyes of your insurance company and therefore subject to a greater insurance premium.
+If the driver of your vehicle is in an at-fault collision, don't be surprised to see your insurance rate go up.
+Although you weren't behind the wheel, your decision to lend your car to a driver makes you a higher risk in the eyes of your insurance company and therefore, subject to a greater insurance premium.

 What if the person driving my car doesn't have insurance?